Access to Information and Protection of Privacy

 Will the response to my request for access to information be available to the public?

-Records released under the FOI process will be published to the City of Regina Open Data website at the City’s discretion.
+Records released under the access to information process are published to the City of Regina Open Data website at the City’s discretion.
 All information/data is handled in accordance with The Local Authority Freedom of Information and Protection of Privacy Act.
 Your identity as the applicant is protected.
-Published requests will be available on the Open Data website after a minimum of three to five business days following release of the records to you.
+Published requests will be available on the Open Data website after a minimum of three business days following release of the records to you.

-Personal information does not include classification, salary, benefits or expenses incurred while travelling at the expense of the City.
+Personal information does not include business card information, classification, salary, benefits or expenses incurred while travelling at the expense of the City.